swojtasiak/jsrdbg/README.md

 displayed in the console as well as log messages from the client.

-*animation* - If enabled, every time when client receives information that debuggerhas paused, it displays bigger source context and highlights the line where debugger is paused.
+*animation* - If enabled, every time when client receives information that debugger has paused, it displays bigger source context and highlights the line where debugger is paused.
 For instance:

 ```